Pictured above: Yellow anise (Illicium parviflorum) by Scott Ward (CC BY-NC). Click on terms for botanical definitions. View post as a PDF.

-Yellow anisetree is an evergreen shrub to small tree found in mesic hammocks, bluffs, ravines and seepage swamps.
+Yellow anise (Illicium parviflorum) is an evergreen shrub to small tree found in mesic hammocks, bluffs, ravines and seepage swamps.
 It is endemic to only seven Central Florida counties.
 Its dense evergreen foliage provides cover for birds and other wildlife.
 Its lightly fragrant blooms appear in spring and summer.
 They are pollinated by small insects, particularly flies in the Diptera order.

 Flowers are tiny (about ½-inch in diameter) with 12 to 15 greenish-yellow tepals.
 They are born on fleshy stalks.
 Leaves are up to 6 inches long, leathery and elliptic with blunt tips.
 Margins are generally entire but may be undulate.
 Leaf upper surface is dark green and smooth; the underside is flecked with pale glands.
 Leaf arrangement is alternate.
 Fruits are small, green star-shaped capsules, that turn brown and dehisce when mature, dispersing its many seeds.

 The entire plant — especially the leaves when crushed — emits an anise- or licorice-scented fragrance.
-Although related to the common spice Star-anise (Illicium verum), but like many other anise species, including Florida anise (I. floridanum) of North Florida, the leaves and fruit may be toxic.
+It is related to the common spice Star-anise (Illicium verum), but like many other anise species, including Florida anise (I. floridanum) of North Florida, the leaves and fruit may be toxic.
 The bark is a source of anise oil, and the roots may be used like sassafras.